apache/echarts-handbook/contents/en/concepts/dataset.md

 };
 ```

-Define `data` under `series` is suitable for customization for some special data structures such as "tree", "graph" and large data.
+Defining `data` under `series` is suitable for customization for some special data structures such as "tree", "graph" and large data.
 However, it is not conducive to the data sharing for multiple series as well as mapping arrangement of chart types and series based on the original data.
 The other disadvantage is that programmers always need to divide the data in separate series (and categories) first.

 ## Define **data** in **dataset**